DamoM73/space-rescue-tutorials/_build/html/_sources/documentation.md.txt

 ## Rooms/Levels

 In a game made with GameFrame, a room is the area in which a game is played.
 To have a game, there must be at least one room, but there can be many rooms, with the game progressing through different rooms.

 A room is defined and kept in the `Rooms` folder, and it is a type of GameFrame `Level`.
-As a room is a type of Level, every room has the attributes and functions of a Level, plus any defined for that room.
+As a room is a type of Level, every room has the attributes and methods of a Level, plus any defined for that room.

 To access the `Level` code, you need to import the file as follows:

 ``` python
 from GameFrame import Level